vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 - `pluginServeList` - list of directories for the UI plugins that are to be loaded in the emulator
-- `vcdHost` - the URL of the Cloud Director instance
+- `vcdHost` - the URL of the VMware Cloud Director instance
-- `jwt` - the JSON Web Token (JWT) used for authentication to the Cloud Director API
+- `jwt` - the JSON Web Token (JWT) used for authentication to the VMware Cloud Director API
-- `authtoken` - obsolete authentication token to the Cloud Director API (used by older API versions)
+- `authtoken` - obsolete authentication token to the VMware Cloud Director API (used by older API versions)
 - `scope` - set the scope to use: tenant or service-provider
 - `orgName` - set the the name of the organization/tenant to be used
 - `orgId` - set the ID of the organization/tenant to be used